JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 import com.johnsnowlabs.nlp.eval._
 {% endhighlight %}

 **Note:** Currently working just for scala.
-Using [MLflow Tracking](https://mlflow.org/docs/latest/tracking.html) component to logging metrics.
+Using [MLflow](https://mlflow.org/docs/latest/index.html) component to logging metrics.

 ### Evaluating Norvig Spell Checker
 You can evaluate this spell checker either training an annotator or using a pretrained model.
+- trainFile: A corpus of documents with with correctly spell words.
+- testFile: A corpus of documents with misspell words.
+- groundTruthFile: The same corpus used on *testFile* but with correctly spell words.

 **Example for annotator:**